QwenLM/Qwen-Agent/README.md

 # Application: BrowserQwen

 BrowserQwen is a browser assistant built upon Qwen-Agent.
-Please refer to its [documentation](https://github.com/QwenLM/Qwen-Agent/blob/main/browser_qwen.md) for details.
+Please refer to its [documentation](./browser_qwen.md) for details.

+BrowserQwen troubleshooting checklist:

+- Start the local service first and confirm [http://127.0.0.1:7864/](http://127.0.0.1:7864/) opens before loading the extension.
+- If you need different ports, model names, or workspace roots, update [qwen_server/server_config.json](./qwen_server/server_config.json) before running `python run_server.py`.
+- In Chrome, keep **Developer mode** enabled, load the unpacked `browser_qwen` directory, and refresh the current page after installation so the extension can inject its content scripts.
+- If you are using a local OpenAI-compatible model endpoint, double-check the `--model_server`, `--llm`, and `--api_key` values you pass to `run_server.py`.

 # Disclaimer